-Classification Guidelines

-Contents

-4 Introduction 24 15
+4 Introduction 24 • 15

-7 Guiding principles 26 18
+7 Guiding principles 26 • 18

-8 General classification considerations 28 R18
+8 General classification considerations 28 ■ R18

 10 Specific classification considerations 31 Intervention

 14 Other matters 32 Engagement with the public

 16 The classification categories 34 Appeals, advice viewings and feedback

-18 U 36 Annexe - legal considerations
+18 ▲ U 36 Annexe - legal considerations

-20 PG
+20 ▲ PG

-22 12A/12
+22 • 12A/12

 The British Board of Film Classification (BBFC) is an independent, non-governmental, not-for-profit, co-regulatory body.
 Our classification function is funded through fees charged to those who submit films and video works for classification.

 We classify:

-- films, trailers and advertisements on behalf of local authorities who license cinemas under the Licensing Act 20031 - video works distributed on physical media under the Video Recordings Act 1984 - video works which are distributed over the internet under a voluntary, self-regulatory service - commercial and internet content distributed via mobile networks under a voluntary, selfregulatory service In addition to our classification functions, we are designated as the age-verification regulator under Part 3 of the Digital Economy Act 2017.
-The BBFC's responsibilities under this Act include: - making sure that online commercial pornography services carry age-verification controls - providing guidance on what kind of ageverification arrangements will ensure that these services comply with the law - taking enforcement action against online pornographic services that do not carry effective age-verification and/or those that contain extreme pornographic material (as defined under UK law) which is illegal to possess Our Classification Guidelines follow an extensive public consultation to which more than 10,000 people contribute across the UK, as well as other research, expert advice and our accumulated experience over many years.
+- films, trailers and advertisements on behalf of local authorities who license cinemas under the Licensing Act 20031 - video works distributed on physical media under the Video Recordings Act 1984 - video works which are distributed over the internet under a voluntary, self-regulatory service - commercial and internet content distributed via mobile networks under a voluntary, selfregulatory service

+Or Classification Guidelines follow an extensive pulp consultation to which more than 10,000 people contribute across the UK, as well as other research, expert advice and our accumulated experience over many years.
 The Guidelines, and our practice in applying them, pay particular attention to changes in public taste, attitudes and concerns, and changes in the law.
 They also take account of new evidence from research and expert sources.
 The Guidelines are reviewed every four to five years, and how we apply them is reviewed when necessary.

 We take responsibility for the Guidelines and for their interpretation.
 This responsibility is subject to the normal considerations of fairness and reasonableness.

 Here, and throughout the Guidelines, video works are taken to include films and programmes released on DVD or Blu-ray, or distributed by means of download or streaming on the internet.

 The Guidelines cannot be a comprehensive account of everything that may at any time be of concern.
 If issues arise which are not specifically covered here, they will be dealt with by us on their merits and in line with the standards expressed and implied in these Guidelines.
 The Guidelines are not a legal document and should be interpreted in the spirit of what is intended as well as in the letter.

 We will provide guidance on the interpretation of these Guidelines on request and their application to particular films.

 'Since 31 March 2016 the BBFC has sub-contracted the assessment of cinema advertisements for commercial goods and services to the Cinema Advertising Association, while retaining responsibility for classifying all feature films, trailers, public information films and charity campaigns.

+Shaped by you.

+Every 4-5 years, we speak to over 10,000 people across the UK to ensure that the BBFC Classification Guidelines reflect what viewers want and expect.

+Page 12

+Guiding principles

-Guiding principles Our guiding principles are:
+Our guiding principles are: